js402/cate/README.md

 - **Deployment**:
     - The system is designed to run **containerized** (e.g., using Docker).
     - Users are expected to provide external dependencies like **PostgreSQL** and **Valkey**.
-    - A `docker-compose.yml` file is provided for convenience, but operators typically deploy the CATE container image(s) directly and manage configuration externally.
+    - A `docker-compose.yml` file is provided for convenience, but operators typically deploy the cate container image(s) directly and manage configuration externally.

 ## 📊 Current State (As of April 2025)

-CATE is in **active development**, while end-to-end features are still being refined and integrated, the following capabilities have established implementations:
+cate is in **active development**, while end-to-end features are still being refined and integrated, the following capabilities have established implementations:

 * **Core Backend Services:** Modular Go services including llm-backend/model management (`backendservice`), chat session logic (`chatservice`), file handling (`fileservice`), user/access control (`userservice`, `accessservice`)
 * **Persistence & State:** Storage logic (`internal/serverops/store`) is implemented for core entities using PostgreSQL, OpenSearch (via message repo), and Valkey (via `libkv`).
 State synchronization for Ollama backends is functional.